British Rail Class 40: D326: The Great Train Robbery of 1963

-D326 (later 40 126) was the most famous Class 40, but for unfortunate reasons.
-The engine had an early chequered history.
-It was classed as a jinxed loco by some railwaymen, with some drivers being reluctant to drive it.
-In 1963 it was involved in the infamous "Great Train Robbery", and a year later in August 1964 a secondman was electrocuted when washing the windows.
+D326 (later 40126) was the most infamous member of the class.
+The engine had an early chequered history: it was classed as a jinxed loco by some railwaymen, with some drivers being reluctant to drive it.
+In 1963, it was involved in the Great Train Robbery and, a year later in August 1964, a secondman was electrocuted when washing the windows.
 Finally, in August 1965, it suffered total brake failure with a maintenance train at Birmingham New Street and hit the rear of a freight train, injuring the guard.
-It then settled down and had a normal life until it was scrapped in 1984.
+It was scrapped in 1984.

-40126 was withdrawn from service on 15 February 1984.
-Upon withdrawal the locomotive was offered to the National Railway Museum at York as an exhibit loco regarding its past history.
+40126 was withdrawn from service on 15 February 1984, when it was offered to the National Railway Museum, in York, as an exhibit.
 However, the NRM declined and it was scrapped at Doncaster Works with indecent haste, no doubt to stop any pillaging souvenir hunters.
-Other famous "40s" include 40 106, which was the last one to remain in BR green livery, and 40 009, the last 40 to still have vacuum brakes only.
+Other famous 40s include 40106, which was the last to remain in BR green livery, and 40009, the last with vacuum brakes only.